 In this context for autonomous driving and intelligent decision-making on the part of the vehicle, we can see there are still challenges.

-Discussions turning to inter-connectivity and data platforms
+Data economy discussions turning to inter-connectivity and shared platforms

 Vehicles will move closer to a state of sensor fusion, similar to human thought where the ears, eyes and other senses can relate to each other.
 The sensors will then be able to maintain safety in case of an incident or damage, such as when a particular sensor is moved to the right or to the left.
 At this level, vehicles will be more aware of their surroundings and the physical state of any particular sensor input, moving from machine learning (algorithms designed by a human) into the realms of deep learning (algorithms designed by the machine) and neural networks.
 But at the same time we can see this will eat up tons of data on a scale never seen before.